What causes autism

 There is no cure for autism.
 Autism can present many challenges but there are many approaches and forms of support that can help transform lives.

-It’s critical that we protect people with autism from harmful or illegal interventions.
+It’s critical that we protect autistic people from harmful or illegal interventions.

 Autism and the measles, mumps and rubella vaccine